Boost your business with customer reviews

 Should I be active about collecting customer feedback?

-Although customer reviews lead to more new customers, higher revenue, and more visibility on Google, there is still a large number of companies that are't fully on board with this approach to marketing.
-They believe that by distancing themselves from customer review platforms, they can automatically rule out consumer opinions.
-But the truth is that products and services are being reviewed online whether companies like it or not.
+Despite the clear benefits, many companies still shy away from actively soliciting customer reviews due to fears of negative feedback.
+However, the truth is that consumer opinions are being formed and shared whether you engage or not.
 Platforms like yelp.com automatically gather information about businesses from directories and create pages where customers can leave ratings and reviews of their own accord.
 These ratings then end up on Google and can either speak well of a company or suggest that consumers steer clear — all of this without the company having to lift a finger.
 The problem in letting reviews and ratings handle themselves is that the company's public image is then defined by a mere handful of reviews.
-The lower the number of incoming reviews, the more impact each has on the company's overall rating.
+Taking control of this process helps you mitigate the effects of negative reviews and enhances your public image.

 Which industries benefit the most from online customer reviews?